Applications are now closed.

 The review should prioritise UK evidence but where this does not exist suppliers should cast the net more widely and look at the international evidence.

 For more information on the expected project deliverables, how to apply, and the key project timings, please find the full invitation to tender (ITT) here.

-The deadline for applications for this project is 11th August 2021.
+Applications are now closed.
+The deadline for applications for this project is Monday, 16th August 2021, 9 am.
 Any additional queries in the meantime can be sent to Helen.Lawson@taso.org.uk

 Many thanks for your interest – we look forward to receiving your application.